slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Amateurs play for tricks, masters play for position."
 -- pystack@hn*

-> *"Don't play what's there, play what's not there."
+> *"Don’t play what’s there, play what’s not there."
 -- Miles Davis*

 > *"This has always been a motto of mine: Attempt the impossible in order to improve your work."